 Downtown New Albany has two new opportunities to explore the unusual with J&B Magic Shop and Theatre and The New Albany Odd Walk/The Odd Shop.
 You won’t believe your eyes when you walk into these emporiums.
 And, save your quarters for Recbar 812 and their vintage arcade games, which will open in February 2020.

 Kids, or the young at heart, will love Clarksville’s Xtremenasium Trampoline & Ninja Challenge Park and Jeffersonville’s Madhouse of Bricks for all things Lego®.
 Or, plan to skate around New Albany Flow Park for a different physical and creative outlet.

-For adults looking for a unique outing, nothing beats Battle Grounds Axes in Clarksville for some indoor axe-throwing fun!
 And, when you really need to get away, New Albany’s Dimension4 VR offers virtual reality experiences for you or a group of friends.

 If you prefer to have a connection with nature, the Waterfront Botanical Gardens in Louisville is now open.